Syracuse commit Justin Taylor transfers to IMG Academy; will team up with Orange commit Quadir Copeland - NewsBreak

 Syracuse commit Justin Taylor transfers to IMG Academy; will team up with Orange commit Quadir Copeland

 Syracuse, N.Y. — Syracuse basketball commit Justin Taylor will spend his final year of high school at IMG Academy (Florida), he announced Sunday evening.
 Taylor, a 6-foot-6 guard, previously attended St. Anne’s-Belfield in Charlottesville, Virginia.
-His decision unites him with four-star guard and fellow Orange commit Quadir Copeland, who also transferred to the national powerhouse this year.www.syracuse.com
+His decision unties him with four-star guard and fellow Orange commit Quadir Copeland, who also transferred to the national powerhouse this year.www.northwestgeorgianews.com

 Comments / 0